dlebansais/KeyboardHelper/README.md

 # KeyboardHelper
-Adds support for sequence of gestures and keyboard events to WPF controls that are not TextBox
+Adds support for sequence of gestures and keyboard events to WPF controls that are not `TextBox`.

 ## MultiKeyGesture

-The `MultiKeyGesture` class is a replacement for KeyGesture when a sequence of key is needed, rather than just one key pressed.
+The `MultiKeyGesture` class is a replacement for `KeyGesture` when a sequence of keys is needed, rather than just one key pressed.
 For example, the sequence `Ctrl+B, T` is used in Visual Studio to toggle a bookmark.
-There not support for this feature in the KeyGesture class of .NET, but you can do it with `MultiKeyGesture`.
+There is no support for this feature in the .NET `KeyGesture` class, but you can do it with `MultiKeyGesture`.

 To use this class, proceed as follow:
 + Add the KeyboardHelper assembly to your project.
 + Add the following line in the header of your Xaml file:
 `xmlns:kh="clr-namespace:KeyboardHelper.Xaml;assembly=KeyboardHelper"`
 + In the rest of the xaml file, whenever you would write `Gesture="..."`, write `Gesture="{kh:MultiKeyGesture ...}"` instead.